List of Timeless characters: Jiya Marri

 Jiya Marri (Claudia Doumit) is a programmer at Mason Industries.
 Rufus has a crush on her, and after he asks her out, she also shows interest in him.
 Their relationship develops over the course of the missions.
 When Rufus starts to defy Rittenhouse, Jiya is selected by Mason to replace him as the Lifeboat's pilot within six months, though Jiya has no idea about the threat to Rufus.
 Shortly after the team steals the Lifeboat, Jiya is detained by Neville.
 She is released with the help of Agent Christopher, and helps a wounded Rufus pilot the Lifeboat to the team's 1954 mission.
 However, because the Lifeboat was not designed to carry more than three passengers, Jiya loses consciousness and experiences seizures before being brought back into the present timeline.
 While hospitalized, she experiences another convulsion and has a brief vision of the Golden Gate Bridge being built in the late 1930s.

 In season two, Jiya's seizures become premonitions, mostly about Rufus.
 Jiya is told by a doctor that she's completely healthy, though she still has visions.
 Jiya has a vision of Rufus dying that distresses her.
 After being kidnapped by Jessica, who forces her to pilot the Lifeboat to Rittenhouse headquarters, Jiya escapes and tries to get home.
 Due to being drugged and sustaining damage on the Lifeboat, Jiya ends up stranded in 1880s San Francisco.
 She manages to send a message, giving the location of the Lifeboat and telling the team not to come for her.
 Nevertheless, the team travels to 1888 Chinatown to bring her home.
 They find out that Jiya has actually been there for three years.
 Rufus finds her, and she reveals that he dies trying to rescue her, and refuses to leave.
 Rufus and Lucy, though, convince Jiya to come.
 Though Jiya is able to save Rufus from being killed as she predicted, Rufus still dies another way, and Jiya is heartbroken.
-This later reversed and they still remain an couple in the time jump with their own company RIYA now.
+This later reversed and they still remain a couple in the time jump with their own company RIYA now.